DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 [Executing 'Zero Code']

-[Hero Alfreya 'code' to be erased from the world.]
+[Hero Alfreyja 'code' to be erased from the world.]

 The angel screamed...
 It was a scream due to attack of the creature that he called his [subordinate].